-Ecovative sees a fungal future for fashion, food, and foam packaging and has a fresh $60M to make it – TechCrunch
+Ecovative sees a fungal future for fashion, food and foam packaging and has a fresh $60M to make it – TechCrunch

-Eben Bayer has spent the better part of fourteen years proving out the power of the humble mushroom as the world’s truly functional food.
+Eben Bayer has spent the better part of 14 years proving out the power of the humble mushroom as the world’s truly functional food.

-As the chief executive and founder of Ecovative Design, Bayer has made replacements for foam packaging, lamps and furniture, leather materials, and even meats like bacon from mighty mushroom mycelia (they even grew a tiny. home).
+As the chief executive and founder of Ecovative Design, Bayer has made replacements for foam packaging, lamps and furniture, leather materials and even meats like bacon from mighty mushroom mycelia (they even grew a tiny home).

 The core of Ecovative Design’s business is in packaging.
-That’s where the company has been developing its tech the longest and where its replacements for styrofoam packaging have had the most commercial traction.
+That’s where the company has been developing its tech the longest and where its replacements for Styrofoam packaging have had the most commercial traction.

-But there’s far more to Ecovative’s mushrooms than that and the company’s new investors including Viking Global Investors, with support from Senator Investment Group, AiiM Partners, Trousdale Ventures and other undisclosed backers want to see just how far the company can go.
+But there’s far more to Ecovative’s mushrooms than that, and the company’s new investors — including Viking Global Investors, with support from Senator Investment Group, AiiM Partners, Trousdale Ventures and other undisclosed backers — want to see just how far the company can go.

-Part of the money will be used to build out a discovery platform for new materials and new strains in an effort to make Ecovative, the Gingko Bioworks of the mushroom business.
-While another chunk of change will be used to build out a larger production facility for its mushroom production.
+Part of the money will be used to build out a discovery platform for new materials and new strains in an effort to make Ecovative the Gingko Bioworks of the mushroom business.
+Another chunk of change will be used to build out a larger production facility for its mushroom production.

 The Gingko analogy may not be that much of a stretch.
 Using its platform for manufacturing and deep knowledge of fungi, Ecovative has already spun up a food company called Atlast, which raised $7 million to begin building a fake meat empire on the back of a mushroom-made bacon substitute.